North Korea’s Kim meets Russian minister amid deepening ties

 The pair met at the Workers’ Party of Korea Central Committee headquarters, with Kim expressing appreciation for the fact that “bilateral solidarity and cooperation have been closer and deepened in different fields since the conclusion of a new treaty between” North Korea and Russia, the KCNA said.

-Earlier this month, North Korea ratified a landmark mutual defence treaty with Russia called the Treaty on Comprehensive Strategic Partnership.
+Earlier this month, North Korea ratified a landmark mutual defence treaty with Russia.

-The treaty, ratified by Russia’s parliament on November 6, was first signed in Pyongyang on June 19 during a state visit by Russian President Vladimir Putin.
+The Treaty on Comprehensive Strategic Partnership, ratified by Russia’s parliament on November 6, was first signed in Pyongyang in June during a state visit by Russian President Vladimir Putin.

 It obliges both countries to provide immediate military assistance to one another using “all means” necessary if either faces “aggression”.